-Has your company invested in the right platforms to engage your customers
+Has your company invested in the right platforms to engage your customers?

-Articles, webinars and discussions on marketing can spur some confusion when referring to advertising technology and marketing technology (sometimes shortened to "martech").
+Articles, webinars and discussions on marketing can spur some confusion in reference to advertising technology and marketing technology (sometimes shortened to "martech").
 Columns argue about which industry to invest in, which is superior to the other and where their futures lie.

-The straightforward difference between the industries of ad tech and marketing tech is the difference between targeting the audience you don't have and targeting the audience you already have, respectively.
+The straightforward difference between the industries of ad tech and marketing tech is the difference between targeting the audience you don't have and targeting the audience you already have.
 Ad tech is made to build your brand and draw in the unknown customer to your business.
-It works on a larger scale, casting a net on large numbers of people to get them interested in you.
-Marketing tech is more intimate, covering the group of people who are already customers and fostering their continued business with you.
+It works on a larger scale, casting a net on large numbers of people to interest them in your brand.
+Marketing tech is more intimate, covering the group of people who are already customers to foster their continued business with you.

 Examples of ad tech

-- Undertone is an ad tech company that helps you design cross-platform advertising campaigns.
+Undertone is an ad tech company that helps you design cross-platform advertising campaigns.
 The company guarantees quality ads with high viewability.
 With high-impact ads that briefly encompass the screen as well as interactive, user-controlled ads, Undertone's goal is to make your business stand out.
 This company also has a strong focus on mobile advertising.

 AdPushup is an ad tech company for publishers who want to balance their own user experience and optimized placement of ads on their websites.
 This platform allows you to segment and personalize different ad layouts for different audiences.
 The ad script itself is optimized for fast-loading ads that don't slow down your site.

 Examples of marketing tech

-- Salesforce is a customer relationship management (CRM) platform that delivers vast amounts of data and analytics so you can build intricate profiles of your customer base and have better interactions with them.
+Salesforce is a customer relationship management (CRM) platform that delivers vast amounts of data and analytics so you can build intricate profiles of your customer base and have better interactions with them.
 Its suite of products can improve your audience profile and your customer service.
 Like all CRMs, it's a data-gathering tool for all aspects of the customer interaction process.

-- Buffer, on its surface, may seem like just a social media manager, but for businesses, it's a marketing tech tool to help you become closer and more accessible to your customers via social media.
+Buffer, on its surface, may seem like just a social media manager, but for businesses, it's a marketing tech tool to help you become closer and more accessible to your customers via social media.
 A growing subcategory of marketing tech is social media tools that allow you to better support customers and gain a positive reputation.
-Buffer's Reply platform is a customer service-oriented social media manager that lets support representatives filter customer questions for multiple social media platforms and assign them.
+Buffer's Reply platform is a customer service-oriented social media manager that lets your support representatives filter customer questions for multiple social media platforms and assign them.

 Ad tech cannot function optimally without data, and marketing tech can provide vast amounts of data.
 Building a profile of your most likely customers, you can target your ads using search keywords and frequently visited websites.
 Many ad tech and martech companies and products are already converging to form all-in-one platforms where data from ad tech could be used for martech and vice versa, so that is something to watch for.